-- C.1.
-Adopt the vision for the ordering and resourcing of the wider Church:
+- 1. Adopt the vision for the ordering and resourcing of the wider Church:

-A network of deeply connected councils responding to God's call to enter more fully into mission through healthy oversight of ministry and mission, celebrating our diverse and shared identity and being faithful stewards of our common wealth. - C.2.
-Call to the Church, in living out the vision for sharing our life and common wealth, to prioritise sharing our resources with one another for the benefit of the whole Church. - C.3.
-Acknowledge that - a.
-Through the changes of history, the shape of our life means that it is no longer serving the gospel to maintain our current structure; - a.
-Moving to a new structure will impact on many people who have faithfully served the Church for many years; - b.
-This reality will continue to be a source of grief for our Church which will call us to be united in love, service, suffering and joy. - C.4.
-Determine that the Uniting Church move over the next six years towards establishing a new council with a working title 'Field Council'.
-We anticipate establishing be about 15 Field Councils, with the final number and boundaries to be determined after consultation with the Church.
-The Field Council: - b.
-Will replace the existing Presbyteries and Synods. - c.
-Shall have a mix of responsibilities of the existing responsibilities of Presbyteries and Synods with others of those responsibilities to be fulfilled nationally; - d.
-Shall be the oversight council of communities of faith and ministry agents;
+A network of deeply connected councils responding to God's call to enter more fully into mission through healthy oversight of ministry and mission, celebrating our diverse and shared identity and being faithful stewards of our common wealth. - 2.
+Call to the Church, in living out the vision for sharing our life and common wealth, to prioritise sharing our resources with one another for the benefit of the whole Church. - 3.
+Acknowledge that through the changes of history the shape of our life means we need to continually seek new ways of serving the gospel.
+As we look to the future with hope, we recognise that our reality is a source of grief for many in our Church which will require us to be united in love, service, suffering and joy. - 4.
+Establish a Commission for Governance, Resourcing and Administration to lead the work of implementing the Vision and authorise the ASC to finalise the terms of reference including a reporting framework to councils of the Church. - 5.
+Adopt the following principles to guide the Commission for Governance, Resourcing and Administration: - a) The purpose of our ordering is in response to God's call to enter more fully into mission and therefore we do so in a way that lives out our unity in mutual submission in service of the Gospel; - b) Christ alone is the supreme head of the Church, and we are entrusted with responsibilities to serve Christ by virtue of our gifts and graces through the councils of the Church in relation to the Church and the world;